 - Everyone in Clifford the Big Red Dog except Clifford himself has bead eyes.
 Although, Clifford does have black bead eyes only when he's a puppy.
 They are generally black, although a skunk that appeared once had blue eyes.

 - Everyone on the Saveums except for B.B.
 Jammies, Olena, the crabs, and the grubs.

 - Stimpy of The Ren & Stimpy Show was given one of these as an animation error (in the "Breakfast Tips" bumper).
 However, John Kricfalusi thought it was funny so he left it in.

 - Stickin' Around does this, since its art style takes after the traditional Stick Figure Comic.

-- The pilot of Megas XLR had Coop drawn with half outlined eyes without any color to them or even whites.
-The part of his eye that would have been white was the same color as his skin.
+- The pilot of Megas XLR had Coop, Jamie, and Kiva drawn with half outlined eyes without any color to them or even whites.
+The part of their eyes that would have been white was the same color as their skin.

 - Elroy on The Jetsons